OGRECave/blender2ogre/README.md

  - Importing of Poses
  - Importing of Skeletons works for the most part, but Ogre skeletons conventions are not like Blenders (see: [How to get bone's vector and bone's length?](https://forums.ogre3d.org/viewtopic.php?t=49689))
  - Importing of Animations work, but depends on the skeleton which sometimes doesn't get correctly imported
+ - As of Blender 4.1+, it is now possible to drag and drop files of types: `.xml`, `.mesh` or `.scene` and import them automatically. (https://docs.blender.org/api/4.1/bpy.types.FileHandler.html)

 > **NOTE:** Orientation of the imported mesh is assumed to be `xz-y` (Ogre default), the `blender2ogre` Axis Swapping option does not work for the importing process.